-Our favorite Halloween arts and crafts for kids include fun ways to create spiders, bats, Jack-o’-lanterns, and more.
+Our favorite Halloween craft ideas for kids include fun and spooky ways to create spiders, bats, Jack-O’-lanterns, pumpkins, & more.
 Get creative as you celebrate and decorate for Halloween as a family!

 There are some art activities and craft projects that are just perfect for Halloween.
 And there are some art activities that are great anytime but that lend themselves especially well to seasonal and holiday art.
 This round up of ideas contains both kinds of activities.

 Many of these are activities that we have done again and again over the years with our families, friends, and art classes and groups.

 13 Awesome Halloween Craft Ideas for Kids

 1. Pumpkin Decorating (of course!)

 Carving pumpkins is a Halloween tradition, but it’s not very little-kid friendly.
-Decorating your pumpkins is totally different though and very kid friendly!
-You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms.
+Decorating your pumpkins is totally different though and perfect for kids of all ages!
+You can decorate pumpkins using process art techniques, paint your pumpkins, or try these fun decorating ideas.
 It’ll get you into the Halloween spirit, and you’ll have great Halloween decorations all month long.

 2. Halloween Playdough Play